simplesurance/goordinator/README.md

 ## Project Status

 The project is an early stage.
 Breaking changes happen anytime. \
-Tests were not implemented yet, therefore breakage in the *main* branch is likely.
+Test coverage is insufficient, therefore bugs *main* branch are likely.

 The release binaries are in a more stable state.
 They are roughly tested and used internally.